 My neighbor asked me for a Poppycock recipe last year and I said I had never made it before.
-She near fell over!!!
+She nearly fell over!!!
 Never made poppycock??!!!
 We had made caramel popcorn before but not poppycock.

 No, for some reason I hadn’t.
 My first kick at the cat was not very successful last Christmas, so I put Ken on the job now to do his best.
 He likes to try out new and different recipes; I was helping out with my two cents; in the end, the results were fantastic!